DreamOfTheRedChamber/system-design-interviews/messenger.md

 	- The offline messages only have a certain retention period (1 week) or upper limit (1000 messages).
 Since the number of users' devices is unknown, offline messages could not stored forever.
 It should be stored in a FIFO basis.
 * Offline message should be sent together a sequence field
 	- After the sender sends a message, the sender's local seq number also needs to be updated.
 An additional step could be performed
-* Offline messages could be sent together in a big package
+* Offline messages could be sent together in a big package.

-#### ???
-When to delete buffer messages
-#### ???
-How to handle offline write failure
+#### How to handle offline write failure

-* Two modes
-	- For multiple devices logging in at the same time, IM server needs to maintain a set of online website.
-	- For offline msgs,
 * How to pull offline msgs based on needs
 	1. User A sends a msg to User B.
 	2. IM server changes User B's version number VERSION-LATEST within the version service.